 This entry is in minutes and when multiplied by 15, determines the length of the supervisory window, valid entries are between 04 to 96 for 1 to 24 hours.
-The default for the North American market is 96 (24 hours), for the European market is 10 (2.5 hours).
+The default for the North American market is 96 (24 hours).